MajkeIos/E-business/03_Kotlin/README.md

 2. Copy bot token and export it as `DISCORD_BOT_TOKEN` environment variable
 3. Invite bot to your Discord server
 4. Add new webhook to channel you want to send messages and save it as `DISCORD_WEBHOOK_URL` environment variable
-5. Run bot using 'python3 main.py' in [discord-bot](discord-bot) directory (need to import necessary modules or use virtual environment in e.g. Pycharm)

 ### Shop integration
 You can change the implementation and use your own Shop, but for this exercise you need to have Shop running on http://localhost:9000. \